-In February 2017, CCS obtained financing in order to renovate the SFCC Gymnasium on the Spokane Falls Community College campus through COPs, issued by the OST in the amount of \$14,930,000.
+In February 2017, CCS obtained financing in order to renovate the SFCC Gymnasium on the Spokane Falls Community College campus through certificates of participation (COP), issued by the Washington Office of State Treasurer (OST) in the amount of \$14,930,000.
 The interest rate charged is 3.41%.
-The principal and interest obligations related to this payable are being paid out of CCS local funds over a term of 20 years.
+The principal and interest obligations related to this payable are being paid out of Community Colleges of Spokane local funds over a term of 20 years.